The-Last-Cookie/Monty-Hall-Problem/README.md

 The paradox is now underlying in the probabillities the participant has.
 Many popular mathematicians suggested that the probability to win the money is 50% because there's only two doors left after the moderator opened the first door.
 But that assumption is wrong.
 If the participant doesn't switch the door, the probabillity is 1/3.
 Otherwise it is 2/3.

-For more information about this paradox, see[Wikipedia](https://en.wikipedia.org/wiki/Monty_Hall_problem)
+For more information about this paradox, see [Wikipedia](https://en.wikipedia.org/wiki/Monty_Hall_problem).

 # The project